 - Blood analysis, which assesses the numbers, types, and shapes of blood cells, as well as other characteristics that could indicate leukemia

-- Bone marrow biopsy to detect leukemia cells in the bone marrow
+- Bone marrow biopsy to detect leukemia cells in the bone marrow, and then testing the leukemia cells for mutations that will help guide the discussion on therapy and prognosis.

 At UT Southwestern, we work with specialized pathologists called hematopathologists who are uniquely trained to identify and classify blood cancers.